kevinhartman/simple-aidl-objects/README.md

   void setStrategy(in AIDLObject strategy);
 }
 `````
 This is the AIDL file associated with your AIDL-using service.
-Again, this library does not help you skip any steps here. <b>You're fully responsible for implementing a safe Service.</b> All you need to note here is that the method used to set the strategy to use in our service takes an AIDLObject object, which we will extend later.
+All you need to note here is that the method used to set the strategy to use in our service takes an AIDLObject object.

 <b>MyStrategy.java:</b>
 `````java